 Benefits of a good playground inspection & maintenance management plan are to:

 - Possible Legal defence against charges of negligence

 Every maintenance inspection program is unique.
 In developing your own program, you need to consider:

 - Maintenance instructions – provided by the manufacturer

 - Frequency of inspection

 Be PRO-ACTIVE (prevent a problem) and Not REACTIVE (only correcting problems when they occur).

-For all your playground installation and maintenance needs contact PlayRight Australia.
+For all your playground inspection, installation and maintenance needs contact PlayRight Australia.